 Scoop the beans out with a spider or slotted spoon and plunge them into the ice-water bath.
 Continue blanching in batches.
 Remove the beans from the ice bath with a slotted spoon and spread on the towel-covered baking sheets.
 Blot dry.

-To make the pickled, pack the beans vertically in a quart jar.
+To make the pickles, pack the beans vertically in a quart jar.

 Combine the vinegar, water, soy sauce, sugar, sesame oil, peppercorns, ginger, and garlic in a medium nonreactive saucepan.
 Bring to a boil and simmer for 1 minute.
 Pour the hot brine over the beans to cover by 1/2 inch.
 Leave 1/2 inch of headspace between the top of the liquid and the lid.